Set up the Tableau Add-On for Google Workspace

 The Tableau add-on for Google Workspace allows you to securely view and interact with Tableau content directly within your workflow.
 You can embed image snapshots of Tableau visualizations and Pulse metrics into Google Docs and Slides.
 You can also connect your Tableau Cloud data sources directly to Google Sheets and export data from your Google Sheets to Tableau Cloud.

 The add-on is available for Tableau Cloud and Tableau Server and is available through the Google Workspace Marketplace.
-Tableau administrators are responsible for installing and setting up the application to connect a Tableau site with a Google Workspace environment.
+Tableau administrators are responsible for installing and setting up the app to connect a Tableau site with a Google Workspace environment.

 For information about using the Tableau add-on for Google Workspace, see Access Tableau Content in Google Workspace.